KILTprotocol/sdk-js/packages/did/README.md

 const fullDid = await DefaultResolver.resolveDoc(did)
 ```

-If additional keys and external services are to be specified, then they can be included in the DID create operation.
+If additional keys are to be specified, then they can be included in the DID create operation.

 ```typescript
 const resolveOn =